spcourse/wikipedia/20 scraping/contents.md

 - Converting the GDP information to an integer or float is not trivial; consider how you might accomplish this.
 - Not every row contains the same number of cells due to missing data, which may complicate finding the cell that contains the World Bank GDP figure.

+### Use comments!

+Keep in mind that the use of BeautifulSoup will not necessarily result in beautiful code.
+In fact, data collection through scraping (as well as taking ingredients out of a soup) is known to be a very messy practice.
+You might need to heavily comment code to make sure that it is understandable!